arhohuttunen/starter-academic/content/post/hexagonal-architecture.md

 On the other side of the application, the application communicates with a port that allows persisting orders.
 If we wanted to use a relational database as the persistence solution, a database adapter would implement the connection to the database.
 The adapter takes the information coming from the port and translates it into SQL for storing the order in the database.
 The application itself is unaware of how this is implemented or what technologies the implementation uses.

+{{% callout note %}}
-I have seen many articles talking about Hexagonal Architecture mention layers.
+Many articles that talk about Hexagonal Architecture mention layers.
 However, the original article says nothing about layers.
 There is only the inside and the outside of the application.
 Also, it says nothing about how the inside is implemented.
-You could define your own layers, organize components by feature, or apply DDD patterns - it's all up to you.
+Whether we define our own layers, organize components by feature, or apply DDD patterns - it's all up to us.
+{{% /callout %}}

 ### Primary and Secondary Adapters

 As we have seen, some adapters invoke use cases of the application, while some others react to actions triggered by the application.
-The adapters that control the application are called **primary or driving adapters**, usually drawn to the left side of the diagram.
-The adapters that are controlled by the application are called **secondary or driven adapters**, usually drawn to the right of the diagram.
+The adapters that **control** the application are called **primary or driving adapters**, usually drawn to the left side of the diagram.
+The adapters that are **controlled** by the application are called **secondary or driven adapters**, usually drawn to the right of the diagram.

 {{< figure src="/post/hexagonal-architecture/hexagonal-architecture-primary-and-secondary-adapters.svg" caption="Primary and secondary adapters with use cases on the application boundary" >}}